Missing Values Handling for Machine Learning Portfolios: The Structure and Origins of Missing Predictor Data

-When combining predictors, one typically needs to have a numerical value for an entire set of predictors in each stock-month.
+When combining predictors, one typically needs a numerical value for all predictors for each stock-month in consideration.
 This requirement compounds the magnitudes in Panel (a) of Table \ref{tab:miss-sum}, leading to a dramatically larger missingness problem.

-This problem is illustrated in Figure \ref{fig:missmap}, which shows the ``missingness map'' for the most observed 125 predictors in June 1985.
+This problem is illustrated in Figure \ref{fig:missmap}, which shows the ``missingness map'' for the 159 predictors among common stocks in June 1990.
 Roughly half of the map is non-shaded, indicating that roughly half of the data is observed.
-This does not mean, however, that half of the stocks can be used in a machine learning algorithm without imputation.
-In general, only stocks with no missing values can be used, corresponding to columns in the missingness map that are entirely non-shaded.
-Almost no columns satisfy this requirement, and thus one often \emph{must }impute data in order to apply machine learning in a meaningful way.
+This does not mean, however, that roughly half of stocks can be used in a machine learning algorithm without imputation.
+In general, only stocks with no missing values can be used, corresponding to columns in the missingness map that are entirely non-shaded. \emph{Zero} columns satisfy this requirement.

 Panel (b) of Table \ref{tab:miss-sum} quantifies this problem.
-This panel examines the prevalence of missing values when combining $J$ predictors, where $J$ ranges from 25 to 125.
-The $J=25$ row examines the 25 predictors with the most observations a given month.
-It shows that one can combine 25 predictors with relatively little problem because they are so well-observed.
-In June 1985, 93.1\% of predictor-stocks have observations and 77.5\% of stocks have predictor data for all 25 predictors.
-Thus, by simply dropping missing values, one can likely provide a representative description of the stock market for these 25 predictors.
+This panel examines the prevalence of missing values when combining $J$ predictors, where $J$ ranges from 25 to 150.
+The $J=25$ row examines the 25 predictors with the most observations in selected months.
+It shows that one can combine 25 predictors with minimal missing data issues.
+In June 1985, 96\% of predictor-stocks have observations and 86\% of stocks have predictor data for all of these 25 predictors.

 But when combining for 75 or more predictors, one needs to take a stand on imputation.
-As seen in the $J=75$ row, simply dropping stocks with missing values would result in dropping all but 15.7\% of the data.
-Indeed, for $J=125$, essentially the entire dataset is gone if one follows the traditional missing value handling used in individual predictor studies.
+As seen in the $J=75$ row, simply dropping stocks with missing values would result in dropping all but 16\% of the data.
+For $J=125$, essentially the entire dataset is gone if one follows the traditional missing value handling used in individual predictor studies.

-Returning to Figure \ref{fig:missmap}, the complex missingness patterns illustrate why an algorithm like EM is required.
-There are dozens of distinct shapes in Figure \ref{fig:missmap}, suggesting that dozens of equations are required to model the missingness mechanism.
+Returning to Figure \ref{fig:missmap}, the complex missingness patterns show that a general purpose missing data imputation is required.
+There are dozens of distinct shapes in Figure \ref{fig:missmap}, suggesting that dozens of equations are required to model the specific missingness mechanisms.
 It is unlikely that an analyst could convincingly present such a complicated model.
-The only alternative is to assume Rubin ignorability, as in EM imputation.
+The only alternative is to assume \citet{rubin1976inference} ignorability, which leads to our focus on EM methods (Section \ref{sec:method-EM}).